 • Taking up too much group time

 • Constant crises that never get resolved

 • Emotional dependency that the group can’t meet

 • Not taking group advice

 Once you have discerned the difference between neediness that serves growth and neediness that prevents growth, you will want to understand core issues and deal with them.

-Bite-sized support.
-When a needy person gets into her pain or emotion, she may not be able to come out of it and may inadvertently regress to a point where she takes over the group time.
-Help her to use the time allotted and prepare her to mutually receive and give with the group.
+When a needy people get into their pain or emotion, they may not be able to come out of it and may inadvertently regress to a point where they takes over the group time.
+Help them to use the time allotted and prepare her to mutually receive and give with the group.
 This often empowers the person and helps her realize she has some choices in the growth process: “Hallie, I want the group to help you with your grief and confusion.
 At the same time, I want the other members to get something for themselves, too.
 If you get into your pain tonight, is it okay if at some point I let you know we’ll need to move on?”
 Of course, if you try this several times and she is unable to do that, you may realize the person has authentic and valid needs that may require more than the group can give.